grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 When max_connections_per_subchannel is greater than 1, the subchannel will contain up to that number of established connections.
-The connections will be stored in a list ordered by the time at which the connection was established, so that the oldest connections are at the start of the list.
+The connections will be stored in a list ordered by the time at which the connection was established, so that the oldest connection is at the start of the list.

 Each connection will store the peer's MAX_CONCURRENT_STREAMS setting reported by the transport.
 It will also track how many RPCs are